pretix/pretix-docs/docs/tutorial/event.md

 ## Event creation

-In order to create an event, you must be logged in to your [pretix](https://pretix.eu/control/) account.
+In order to create an event, we must be logged in to our [pretix](https://pretix.eu/control/) account.
-Click the :btn:pretix.eu: button in the top left corner of the website.
+We will click the :btn:pretix.eu: button in the top left corner of the website.
-This takes you to the dashboard, which includes an overview of your upcoming events.
+This takes us to the dashboard, which includes an overview of our upcoming events.
-Click the :btn:⊕ Create a new event: button.
+We will now click the :btn:⊕ Create a new event: button.

 ![Screenshot of page titled "Create new Event–Step 1", showing options for choosing an organizer account, the event type, and languages to be used.](../assets/screens/event/create-event1.png "Create new event step 1 screenshot" )

 We will choose the organizer that is hosting this event—that is, the one we just set up in the previous step of this tutorial.
 This selection cannot be changed after the event has been created, so it is important to pick the correct organizer account here.

-Next, choose the event type.
+Next, we will choose the event type.
-You have two options: "Singular event or non-event shop" and "Event series or time slot booking".
+There are two options: "Singular event or non-event shop" and "Event series or time slot booking".
-Creating an event series only makes sense if you're planning on hosting the same conference several times or if you're planning for your customers to participate in a series of conferences that they buy tickets for in a single purchase.
+Creating an event series only makes sense if we're planning on hosting the same conference several times or if we're planning for our customers to participate in a series of conferences that they buy tickets for in a single purchase.
 The use case presented in this tutorial is a simple conference that takes place on a single weekend, so we are going to choose the option "Singular event or non-event shop".

-After that, choose which languages to use for the event.
+After that, we are going to choose which languages to use for the event.
-By default, the languages you chose while setting up the organizer account should already be checked here.
+By default, the languages we chose while setting up the organizer account should already be checked here.
-Simply activate and deactivate the languages as needed.
+We will simply activate and deactivate the languages as needed.

 {% include "note-translations.md" %}

-Once you are happy with your choices, click :btn:Continue: at the bottom right of the page.
+Once we are happy with our choices, we will click :btn:Continue: at the bottom right of the page.

 ![Screenshot of page titled "Create new Event–Step 2", showing options for choosing name, short form, date, location, and geo coordinates for the event.
 Not pictured: currency, sales tax rate, time zone, start and end date of presale.](../assets/screens/event/create-event2.png "Create new event step 2 screenshot" )

-You are now asked to provide a name and a short form for the event.
+We are now asked to provide a name and a short form for the event.
 For this tutorial, we are going to set up an example conference in 2027.
 We therefore choose "Example Conference" for the "event name" field, and "ex-conf" for the "short form" field.
 The short form is appended to the organizer's URL.
 In our case, this results in the following URL: [https://pretix.eu/ex-org/ex-conf](https://pretix.eu/ex-org/ex-conf).
-Your event's URL is going to look the same, except the name of your organizer account you chose during account creation is going to take the place of "ex-org" and the name of the event you're choosing right now is going to replace "ex-conf".
+Your event's URL is going to look the same, except the name of the organizer account you chose during account creation is going to take the place of "ex-org" and the name of the event you're choosing right now is going to replace "ex-conf".

 {% include "note-short-form.md" %}

-You also have to pick a start time and a currency for your event.
+We also have to pick a start time and a currency for your event.
+Our start time is the fourth of June, 2027.
+Our event's currency is the Euro.

-An optional step on this page is choosing a location for your event.
+An optional step on this page is choosing a location for our event.
-Your input into the "location" field will be used to search OpenStreetMap for that location.
+Our input into the "location" field will be used to search OpenStreetMap for that location.
 If the location can be found, the "geo coordinates" fields will be filled out automatically and the map preview will center on that location.
-If no results can be found for your input, you can manually drag the marker on the map to your event location.
+If no results can be found for our input, we can manually drag the marker on the map to our event location.
 This will automatically update the "geo coordinates" fields.
-Alternatively, you can go to  [OpenStreetMap.org](https://www.openstreetmap.org), use the more advanced search function there to find your location, and then copy the address over to the "location" field.
+Alternatively, we can go to  [OpenStreetMap.org](https://www.openstreetmap.org), use the more advanced search function there to find our location, and then copy the address over to the "location" field.

-This page also allows you to set a sales tax rate for your event.
+This page also allows us to set a sales tax rate for your event.
+We are holding the event in Germany.
+A value-added tax of 19% applies to all of our products.
-If the taxation laws that apply to your event can be covered by a single percentage rule, you can enter that percentage here.
+The taxation laws that apply to our event can be covered by a single percentage rule, so we are going to enter that percentage here.
 If your tax situation is more complicated, you can set specific rules __after__ event creation is finished by navigating to [Your Event] → "Settings" → "Tax rules".

 {% include "warning-tax.md" %}